2025 The Hundred season: Teams and venues

-Tournament structure
+Background

+Competition Format

-As in previous iterations of this competition, eight city-based teams competed for the men's and women's titles during the month of August 2025, from the 5th to the 31st.
+As in previous editions, eight city-based teams competed for the men's and women's titles during August 2025, from the 5th to the 31st.

-The eight city-based teams competed over 64 matches in the group stage (32 men's, 32 women's).
-All of the men's and women's matches were held on the same day at the same grounds, with one ticket giving access to both contests.
+The teams played a total of 64 matches in the group stage (32 men's, 32 women's).
+All matches were held on the same day at the same grounds, with one ticket granting access to both men's and women's contests.

-Each team played four matches at home and four matches away.
-This included one match against every other side in the competition and then a bonus match against their nearest regional rivals.
+Each team played four matches at home and four away, including one match against every other side in the competition and a bonus match against their nearest regional rivals.

+Knockout Stage

-After the league stage was completed, the top three teams competed in the knockout stage to decide the ultimate champions.
-The second and third teams played in the eliminator at The Oval in London.
-The winner of the eliminator then met the team that finished the top of the league, in the final at Lord's.
+After the league stage, the top three teams progressed to the knockout stage to decide the champions.
+The second- and third-placed teams faced each other in the eliminator at The Oval in London.
+The winner of the eliminator then met the league-topping team in the final at Lord's.